 The idea of integrating technology and engineering into science teaching is not new.
-More than 100 years ago, educators such as John Dewey advocated technology education for all students (Lewis, 2004, p.
-22).
+More than 100 years ago, educators such as John Dewey advocated technology education for all students (Lewis, 2004).
 The call for integrating technology and engineering into science standards began with publication of Science for All Americans (AAAS, 1989) and has been featured prominently in standards documents ever since.
-A case in point is the National Science Education Standards (NRC, 1996), which advocated that all students should learn about the relationship between technology and science, as well as develop the abilities of technological design.
+A case in point is the NSES (NRC, 1996), which advocated that all students should learn about the relationship between technology and science, as well as develop the abilities of technological design.

 Despite the many efforts to infuse science teaching with ideas and activities in technology and engineering, the call has been largely ignored.
 One of the reasons was simply momentum.
-Science education has traditionally included only the core disciplines of life science, physical science (including chemistry), and Earth and space sciences, so there has been little room for technology and engineering.
-A second reason is that although state standards were commonly derived from the National Science Education Standards (NRC, 1996) and Benchmarks for Science Literacy (AAAS, 1993/2008), which also called for engineering and technology, each state crafted its own standards, and most ignored engineering and technology.
-As of 2012, only 12 states included engineering in their science standards (Carr, Bennet, & Strobel, 2012, p.
-552).
+Science education has traditionally included only the core disciplines of life science, physical science (including chemistry) and Earth and space sciences, so there has been little room for technology and engineering.
+A second reason is that, although state standards were commonly derived from the NSES and Benchmarks for Science Literacy (AAAS, 1993/2008), which also called for engineering and technology, each state crafted their own standards, and most ignored engineering and technology.
+As of 2012, only 12 states included engineering in their science standards (Carr, Bennett, & Strobel, 2012).

-A third reason is confusion about the term technology, which most people apply only to computers, cell phones, or other modern gadgets (Rose, Gallup, Meade, & Dugger, 2004).
+A third reason is confusion about the term technology, which most people only apply to computers, cell phones, or other modern gadgets (Meade & Dugger, 2004).
 There is even less understanding of the term engineering.
-If you've ever had difficulty with plumbing in a hotel room and reported the problem to the front desk, it is likely that they called "engineering" to fix the problem.
+If you've ever had difficulty with plumbing in a hotel room and reported the problem to the front desk it is likely that they called "engineering" to fix the problem.
 It's not surprising that most people think of engineers as people who fix things (Lachapelle, Phadnis, Hertel, & Cunningham, 2012).

-Today, the situation is entirely different.
-A blue-ribbon panel of the NRC, which included Nobel Prize-winning scientists, engineers, university professors, and educational researchers, has created a new blueprint for science-A Framework for K-12 Science Education: Practices, Crosscutting Concepts, and Core Ideas (NRC, 2012).
+Today the situation is entirely different.
+A blue ribbon panel of the NRC, which included Nobel Prize-winning scientists, engineers, university professors, and educational researchers have created a new blueprint for science-A Framework for K-12 Science Education: Practices, Core Ideas and Crosscutting Concepts (NRC, 2012).
 The Framework calls for engineering to be included at the same level as Newton's laws and the theory of evolution.
 Furthermore, the Framework served as the blueprint for the NGSS, which are aimed at replacing the current patchwork of state science standards with a common core, as has already been done in mathematics and English language arts.
-To emphasize that these standards are not federal, but rather an initiative of the National Governor's Association, the full title of the new standards is Next Generation Science Standards: For States, by States.
+To emphasize that these standards are not federal but rather an initiative of the National Governor's Association, the full title of the new standards is Next Generation Science Standards: For States, by States.\

-In the new world of science education that is being created by these two documents, engineering is a true partner to science.
+In the new world of science education that is being brought into being by these two documents, engineering is a true partner to science.
 There are several good reasons why this change may pay off at the classroom level in a big way.